Find a Great Movie to Watch Right Now

 - Crouching Tiger, Hidden Dragon (2000)

-The New World - You want to feel like you're the first (at least among your friends) to see it.
+You want to feel like you're the first (at least among your friends) to see it.
 You want that sense of discovery of newness.
 You want to finish a film thinking: "How have I never seen that before?"

 - The House of Flying Daggers (2004)